 What to Expect: Trekking on the most challenging rocky path with width barely enough to keep your feet with 10 feet drop at one side and huge mountain rock on another

-Take away tip: Drink lot of water as oxygen level dips due to end of tree line and air gets thin
+Take away tip: Drink a lot of water as oxygen level dips due to end of the tree line and air gets thin.

 Boulder crossing, on the way to Thakur Kuan